Why Do Students (Not) Choose Second-Cycle Mathematics Studies? Questionnaire and Graduate-Tracking Evidence from Poland: Concluding remarks and recommendations

 Secondly, we would like to thank once again all the students participating in this survey, especially those who shared additional details on their stories, decisions they made and the situations they have faced during their studies.
 This paper is but a speck of your story, but hopefully it will make an impact on higher education in Poland.

-Lastly, we would like to thank all the people, belonging to neither of the previous groups, whose suggestions led to improved quality of this paper.
-This includes Piotr Nowakowski, Szymon Głąb, Marta Borowska-Stefańska and many others.
+We would also like to thank all the people, belonging to neither of the previous groups, whose suggestions led to improved quality of this paper.
+This includes Piotr Nowakowski, Szymon Głąb, Marta Borowska-Stefańska, Dominik Pawlak and many others.

+Finally, Filip Turoboś would like to apologize for the delay caused in publishing of the final version of this paper and express his utmost thanks for all the support he received from his co-authors, family and friends during his cancer treatment.